Repeater Component

 Edit Row

-Enter the Property ID of the component to trigger after editing a field displayed in a Repeater row.
+Enter the Property ID of the component to trigger after editing a field displayed in a Repeater component row.

 Setting